 Star-writer Cleese sets about to try to create a worldwide hit for himself and this does the trick big time.
 The marvellous 1988 comedy gem A Fish Called Wanda is a hilarious fusion of old-time cosy fun and Eighties cynicism, of English eccentricity and American pizzazz.
 It is British humour packaged to appeal to an American audience, but this self-appointed task has only served to sharpen and hone Cleese’s wit and invention.

 Cleese as the barrister, Curtis as a sexy American con-woman (she is Wanda Gershwitz but probably not a fish, more of a dish), Michael Palin as Ken Pile, a pathological stutterer who kills dogs and gets chips rammed up his nose, and best supporting actor Oscar-winning Kevin Kline as an arms dealer called Otto all give brilliant, uproarious comedy performances.
-They’re perfectly judged, perfectly timed, perfectly pitched performances of a witty script, and that adds up to funny.
+They are perfectly judged, perfectly timed, perfectly pitched performances of a witty script, and that adds up to funny.

 Under the guidance of Cleese, the former Ealing studios film director Michael Crichton (The Lavender Hill Mob) performs the trick of a lifetime – staging a hit comeback as director at 78.
 That’s even more astonishing when you think that he had not directed a theatrical movie for 23 years (He Who Rides a Tiger in 1965).
 Sadly, though, it proved his last film.
-He lived till 1999 when he was 89.
+However he lived till 1999 when he was 89.

 He is also credited as co-writer of the story with Cleese.
 It goes something like this.
 Wanda is an obsessive lover of diamonds and she comes to England with her boyfriend Otto to plot the robbery of a collection of them with George Thomason (Tom Georgeson) and Ken.
 Greedy Wanda and Otto want sole grabs on the gems they have now stolen and inform the police about George, but he has hidden them in a secret place.
 To find out exactly where they are, Wanda needs to get up close and personal to George’s lawyer – Archie Leach.